informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"column_order": false`: Sorting by this foreign key psuedo-column should not be offered.
 - `"show_foreign_key_link": true`: Override the inherited behavior of foreign key display and add a link to the referred row.
 - `"show_foreign_key_link": false`: Override the inherited behavior of foreign key display by not adding any the extra.
+- `"selector_ux_mode"`: The display mode for the recordedit input field when this foreign key relationship is part of the visible columns.
+Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
+Currently only supported in `entry` contexts.

 Supported _columnorder_key_ syntax: